-Account data consists of cardholder data plus sensitive authentication data.
-See Cardholder Data and Sensitive Authentication Data.]
+Account data consists of cardholder data and/or sensitive authentication data.
+See Cardholder Data and Sensitive Authentication Data.

 See Primary Account Number (PAN).

-Also referred to as “acquiring bank” or “acquiring financial institution.”
+Also referred to as “merchant bank,” “acquiring bank ,” or “acquiring financial institution.”
 Entity that initiates and maintains relationships with merchants for the acceptance of payment cards.

 Type of malicious software that, when installed, forces a computer to automatically display or download advertisements.